Skip to Content

 For example, full siblings will generally only share between 33% and about 50% of their DNA with each other.
 This is because each parent passes down a randomly selected 50% of their DNA to the child.

-While a portion of the DNA that two siblings inherit from their two parents will be identical, they will also inherit a great deal that is not the same.
+While a large portion of the DNA that two siblings inherit from their two parents will be identical, they will also inherit a great deal that is not the same.

 Then, when one of the siblings has children, they only pass down half of their DNA to their child, meaning that only half of the approximately 33-50% that may have matched their sibling gets passed down to their offspring.